 In order to file a property tax adjustment claim, you must meet all of the following eligibility requirements:

-- Your property qualifies as a homestead, and you have filed a Homestead Declaration for the 2016 grand list
+- Your property qualifies as a homestead, and you have filed a Homestead Declaration for the current year's grand list

 - You were domiciled in Vermont for the full prior calendar year

 - You were not claimed as a dependent of another taxpayer